 Next up, prep your veggies.
-You’re going to cut a medium sized vidalia onion into thin strips and 2 medium zucchini into thin chunks.
-Then preheat a skillet (or Steel Wok) over medium high heat and add 4 Tbsp olive oil.
+You're going to cut a medium sized vidalia onion into thin strips and 2 medium zucchini into thin chunks.
+Then preheat a skillet (or Steel Wok) over medium high heat and add 4 tablespoon olive oil.
 Once hot, add in your onion and zucchini and sauté for 5 minutes.
-Add in 4 Tbsp of soy sauce and continue to cook veggies.
+Add in 4 tablespoon of soy sauce and continue to cook veggies.

 In a separate skillet, add a small drizzle of olive oil and cook over medium high heat.
 You will need a skillet that is large enough to arrange your shrimp in a single layer, or you can prepare the shrimp in multiple batches.
 They only take 2 minutes to cook so you can add the cooked shrimp to the veggies while you finish cooking the rest!